Blomvåg

-Blomvåg is a village in Øygarden municipality in Vestland county, Norway.
+Blomvåg is a village in Øygarden Municipality in Vestland county, Norway.
 The village is located in the central part of the island of Blomøyna, surrounding inner part of the Blomvågen fjord.
-The Blomvåg Church was built in this village in 1931, serving part of the municipality of Øygarden.
-About 250 people live in Blomvåg (as of 2002).
+The Blomvåg Church was built in this village in 1931.
 The economy is based on the fishing industry, and historically it was also a whaling port.

+The 0.72 km2 village has a population (2025) of and a population density of 740 PD/km2.